 Once you become an S Corp, you become an employee of the company, and you MUST pay yourself a “reasonable salary”.
 It’s not a choice, it’s a requirement.
 So, you need to put yourself on payroll and pay yourself like an employee.
 That means withholding the necessary payroll taxes, and paying in the required EMPLOYER taxes on top of that.

 Although, this may seem a bit of a headache at first, this is important for a few reasons.
-First, since you are now an employee, the wages & taxes you pay are a deductible business expense, which will lower your taxable income.
+First, since you are now an employee, the wages & taxes you're paid are a deductible business expense, which will lower your taxable income.

 Things to Evaluate When Considering an S Corp Structure